Likeeno/webapp/README.DOCKER.md

 # Docker Setup Guide

-This guide explains how to set up and run the Likeeno application using Docker Compose.
+This guide explains how to set up and run the Likeeno application using Docker Compose with PostgreSQL.

 ## Prerequisites